ahsan-storm/Restful-Server-Node-Js-MongoDB/README.md

 # Restful Server Using Node JS and MongoDB

-This is a sample restfull server which supports the following operations:
+This is a sample restful server which supports the following operations:
 * GET
 * POST
 * PUT